toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 ## Room Type Rate Thresholds

 Rate Thresholds defines the minimum and maximum acceptable amounts for a room night.
-They are used to verify that the rate given for the room are not abnormally low or abnormally high.
+They are used to verify that the rate being pushed for the room are not abnormally low or abnormally high.

 ### Obtain rate thresholds for a single room type
 - Method: `GET`